 Riding impressions on the trail is that while the bars are flexing significantly, it isn’t producing negative effects on steering or handling.
 As the flex is primarily next to the hand grip, it may just be producing comfort.
 It’s a very nice feel at the grips.
 I’m really loving this advance in my designs.

-For many of my recent mountain bikes, I’ve used the PVD Stepdown IS mount for calipers in the rear.
+For many of my mountain bikes of the last few years, I’ve used the PVD Stepdown IS mount for calipers in the rear.
 Clean and stiff.
 They looked great and worked great.
 Now, with the development of flat mount calipers in addition to post mount, the method needed a re-examination.
 This took quite a bit of work but the results will help not just me.

 Others have proposed problematic specifications for FM160 and FM180.
 I solve the problem correctly and the proof is here.
 Stay away from the bad info.
 My numbers are good.